Installing the program#

 • Linux

 Conda is an open-source package and environment management system that runs on Windows, macOS, and Linux.
-The conda repository contains a large number of open-source certified packages enabling scientific work.
-It is recommended that you install the minimal installer for conda named miniconda that includes only conda, Python, the packages they depend on, and a small number of other useful packages, including pip, zlib and a few others.
+The conda-forge channel contains a large number of open-source certified packages enabling scientific work.
+It is recommended that you install the minimal installer for conda named miniconda, or the community-driven installer named miniforge, that includes only conda, Python, the packages they depend on, and a small number of other useful packages, including pip, zlib and a few others.

-Start a conda terminal, or Anaconda Powershell as it is referred to on a Windows system.
+Start a conda terminal, or Anaconda Prompt / Miniforge Prompt as it is referred to on a Windows system.
 Conda supports multiple environments and you start in the one named base as is typically indicated by the prompt.
 To create a new and additional environment named vlxenv and install VeloxChem, Matplotlib, and Jupyter notebook (and package dependencies such as NumPy and SciPy) into it, you enter the following command line statement

 $ conda create -n vlxenv veloxchem matplotlib jupyterlab -c veloxchem -c conda-forge